Rustic Crate Makeover turns into Rustic Furniture

 Do you have an old crate sitting around?
 Well, let’s put that crate to work so you can put your feet up on a rustic crate makeover.

 I bought the most awesomeness crate…

-and than couldn’t think of what to do with it!
+and then couldn’t think of anything to do with it!

-It usually just sits empty in my craft area.
-Sometimes if I gathering stuff for an event I use it to transport supplies.
+It sits empty in my craft area.
+Sometimes, if I’m gathering stuff for an event I use it to transport supplies.

 the perfect idea for my awesomeness crate!